web-token/jwt-doc/component/header_checker/index.md

 When you receive a JWT (JWS or JWE), the loader will check the header of the token.
 In case something when wrong, the token is rejected.

-To use this component, install the corresponding component:
+To use the header checker, install the corresponding component:

 ```sh
 composer require web-token/jwt-checker